 After a few weeks, you can retest and see if they are ready to progress to a more “neuromuscular” workout.
 With this approach, their nervous system has time to adapt to more demanding exercises.

-The Central Nervous System (CNS) can multitask more effectively and control multiple joints and muscles at once.
+The Central Nervous System (CNS) can multitask more effectively and simultaneously control multiple joints and muscles.
 Trying to give client A an exercise early on that only client B can be impossible.
 No matter how much you spot them, correct them, and demonstrate the practice, their nervous system is not ready to handle a complex exercise.

 Dr. Steve Young, DPT, CSCS